 ‘It takes two’, a phrase we’ve all heard before, whether that’s because of the popular idiom, or because of Marvin Gaye’s cheesy anthem.
-The fact that around 60% of the population in England and Wales were living in a couple in 2019[1] suggests it’s a phrase that many of us would agree with.
+In 2023, about 65% of UK families were married couples, and 18% were cohabiting couples[1], which suggests it’s a phrase that many of us would agree with.

 If you are lucky enough to have found your true ‘partner in crime’, then it's understandably difficult to envision a future without them in it.
 Perhaps it is even more difficult to think about not being there for them, should you sadly pass away.